plus3network/FE-Job-Application/README.md

-Plus 3 Network Front End Engineer Application
+Front End Engineer Job Application
 ==================

 The purpose of this repository is to get a feel for how you would execute a basic task of creating HTML, CSS, and JavaScript from a mockup with annotations.
 The test is to take an annotated mockup and create a 1 page web site using the [Twitter Bootstrap framework](http://twitter.github.com/bootstrap/).